 This is a decision that is going to be based on your business and what you are trying to achieve.
 Perhaps you want to reward customer loyalty or maybe you want to incentivise new customers.
 If you are exhibiting at an event then you may want a reason for people to come to your stand and promotional products are a great way to engage with them.
 Perhaps you are looking for a way to reward customers over the festive period with something that can be used all year round and not only gives them something but also acts as marketing for your business.

 There is so much choice when it comes to merchandise.
 As well as the sheer volume of products you can choose including pens, mugs, USB sticks, bags and clothing, there are also a number of styles, sizes and other options.
 Clothing can include sweatshirts, t-shirts, jackets, hats, baseball caps, fleeces, aprons, armbands and so much more.
-In fact, according to the ,Promotional Products Association international (PPAI) 2017 survey wearables account for 35.8% of promotional products survey.
+In fact, according to the Promotional Products Association international (PPAI) 2017 survey, wearables account for 35.8% of promotional products survey.
 Some businesses use promotional products as their staff uniform while others like to have merchandise to give to customers or potential clients.

-What do people Like from Merchandise
+What do people like from merchandise?

 When considering your promotional merchandise, it is important to question what people will use and what they are looking for.
 The top reasons that people keep promotional products include whether they are fun, functional and trendy.